mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/worker-create.rst

 - ``vesting`` to pay that you pay yourself, or
 - ``burn`` to destroys your pay thus reducing share supply, equivalent to share buy-back of a company stock

 The variable ``pay_vesting_period_days`` is the integer number of days you set for vesting.
-Some people don’t want workers to withdraw and sell large sums of BTS immediately, as it puts sell pressure on BTS.
-Also, if you require vesting, you have “skin in the game” and thus an incentive to improve BTS value.
-Pay is pay per day (not hour or maintenance period) and is in units of 1/100,000 BTS (the precision of BTS)
+Some people don’t want workers to withdraw and sell large sums of DNA immediately, as it puts sell pressure on DNA.
+Also, if you require vesting, you have “skin in the game” and thus an incentive to improve DNA value.
+Pay is pay per day (not hour or maintenance period) and is in units of 1/100,000 DNA (the precision of DNA)

 To **actually** generate a worker proposal, replace the last `false` by `true`.